yemiwebby/nest-testing-2/README.md

 ## Details

-This repo is built following a tutorial published on CircleCI blog under the CircleCI Guest Writer Program.
+This repo is built following a tutorial published on CircleCI blog under the CircleCI Guest Writer.

 - Blog post: [Getting started with continuous integration for Nest.js APIs][blog]
 - Author's GitHub profile: [Olususi Oluyemi][author]